stagehq/backstage/README.md

 Now you're ready to set everything up locally:

 1. **Install Docker** by following their [installation instructions for your OS](https://docs.docker.com/get-docker/).
-Bedrock uses Docker to start the local development database.
+Backstage uses Docker to start the local development database.

 2. Then, **install the dependencies** with `yarn`: